Waking up refreshed is key. And I am Not.

 Add a blanket if needed but keep the room temperature down.

-*If you like organised and tidy, make sure the bedroom is too.
+*If you relate better to organized and tidy, make sure the bedroom is too.
 Feeling shambolic does nothing to aid sleeping well.

-* A spritz of lavender on the inside of the pillowcase smells delicious and nudges sleep.
+* A few drops of lavender oil on the inside of the pillowcase smells delicious and nudges sleep.

-*Silk satin pillowcases are meant to be the ideal for sleeping on.
+*Silk satin pillowcases are meant to be ideal for sleeping on.

 Why?
 Apparently, they produce less friction when we toss and turn which means fewer wrinkles.

 Sleeping well for me is all about routine and ritual.
-What about you? xv
+I need to find it once more. xv

 Sleeping Beauty: Achieving A Good Night Sleep